giullyasantos/giullyasantos/README.md

 ## 🌟 About Me
 When I'm not coding, you can find me:
-- 🎤 Singing and dancing
+- Singing and dancing
-- 🌊 Relaxing at the beach
+- Relaxing at the beach
-- 🍴 Trying new foods
+- Trying new foods
+- Serving at my local church

 ---